 Proper sample packaging can mean the difference between a successful or a failed analysis.
 In techniques that analyze small areas or are used to determine trace chemical composition, packaging that appears innocuous can contribute as much material as was present initially.

-Identifying the components of a candle and determining whether or not compositional claims can be a challenge.
+Identifying the components of a candle and determining whether or not compositional claims are accurate can be a challenge.
 Many analytical tools could be used, but in this case study we focus on infrared spectroscopy and our knowledge of the chemistry of waxes and scents.

-Fourier Transform Infrared Chemical Imaging is a new technique that that provides wavelength-specific, high resolution infrared images and the underlying spectral data used to determine chemical differences in a sample.
+Fourier Transform Infrared Chemical Imaging is a technique that that provides wavelength-specific, high resolution infrared images and the underlying spectral data used to determine chemical differences in a sample.

 Outwardly the appearance of a spark plug has not changed—but internally there have been many improvements.
 Those improvements have been accompanied by a rise in price.
-This case study explores whether or not the amount of refractory metals used in modern spark plugs account for this increase.
+This case study explores whether or not the amount of refractory metals used in modern spark plugs accounts for this increase.

-Separating complex mixtures into individual components for identification and quantitation has led to the development of hyphenated analytical techniques.
+Separating complex mixtures into individual components for identification and quantitation has led to the development of “hyphenated” analytical techniques.
 Here, GC (Gas Chromatography) coupled to a Fourier Transform Infrared (FTIR) spectrometer, with subsequent Flame Ionization Detection (FID), produces both qualitative identification and quantitative measurement of complex mixtures.